nesi/nesi-fortune/README.md

 - National Institute of Water and Atmospheric Research Ltd,
 - Landcare Research New Zealand Ltd,
 - The University of Otago.

+INSTRUCTIONS

+To install a fortune file, run strfile:

+      strfile FILE_NAME

+To use:

+      fortune /path/to/nesi-fortune/FILE_NAME